memospot/memospot.github.io/Writerside/topics/Updating-Memos.md

 > An auto-updater is planned, but it's not yet available.

+## Memos server standalone update

+While a standalone server update works in most cases, manual updates are strongly discouraged for anything other than a **Patch** version release.

 > The semantic version scheme used by Memos is `Major.Minor.Patch`. {style=note}

-## Memos server standalone update

-> While a standalone server update works in most cases, manual updates are
-> strongly discouraged for anything other than a **Patch** version release.

 > Standalone updates can break things due to database and API changes
 > that occur between Major and Minor versions.
 The current version of Memospot